Skip to main content

 Mature lady working from desk

-Support for transition
+Support for Transition

 Industry bodies, payroll providers, and the ATO are working together to ensure a smooth transition.
 Employers are encouraged to begin preparing now by reviewing payroll systems and engaging with their superannuation clearing services.